wp-cli/handbook/internal-api/wp-cli-utils-ispiped.md

 Returns true if STDOUT output is being redirected to a pipe or a file; false is output is being sent directly to the terminal.

-If an env variable SHELL_PIPE exists, returned result depends it's value.
+If an env variable SHELL_PIPE exists, returned result depends on its value.
 Strings like 1, 0, yes, no, that validate to booleans are accepted.

-To enable ASCII formatting even when shell is piped, use the ENV variable SHELL_PIPE=0
+To enable ASCII formatting even when the shell is piped, use the ENV variable SHELL_PIPE=0.

 *Internal API documentation is generated from the WP-CLI codebase on every release.
 To suggest improvements, please submit a pull request.*